Maaak/rekapi/docs/upgrading.md

 # Upgrading to Rekapi 1.0.0

-The big breaking change is that the globally-exposed object is renamed from `Kapi` to `Rekapi`, to match the name of the project.
+There are several breaking changes in this release.
+The most significant is that the globally-exposed object is renamed from `Kapi` to `Rekapi`, to match the name of the project.
 It is recommended that you update your code, but in lieu of that you might be able to get away with this:

 ````javascript
 window.Kapi = window.Rekapi;